MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

 ---
-title: Enterprise-scale BCDR for Windows Virtual Desktop
+title: BCDR for Windows Virtual Desktop
-description: Learn how this enterprise-scale scenario can improve business continuity and disaster recovery (BCDR) of the Windows Virtual Desktop.
+description: Learn how this design area can improve business continuity and disaster recovery (BCDR) of the Windows Virtual Desktop.
 author: igorpag
 ms.author: brblanch
 ms.date: 05/18/2021